Dayton Shooter’s Classmate: ‘We Predicted He Would Do This’

 “In the texts, and on the lists, he talked about destruction and dismemberment.
 I mean how did the police not know he was going to do something like what he did this weekend?” she said.
 “Everyone knew he was not right.”

-After “countless texts” and growing concern in school about the lists, Masseth said she finally told her father, who encouraged her to contact the authorities.
+After “countless texts” and growing concern in school about the lists, Masseth said she finally told her mother, who encouraged her to contact the authorities.

+Another former classmate, who spoke to The Daily Beast but asked not to be named, said she learned she was on the list when she was questioned by police in the principal’s office one morning.

+“There was chatter at school that a kid was taken off the bus by the police but we weren't really sure who it was,” she said.
+“But then police started asking me questions about Connor Betts and whether there was any reason he would want to hurt me.”

 The following year he returned to school, she said.
 When she graduated in 2012, Betts was still “not right.”